Software running on a server that is remotely accessible, including mobile applications.

-Making your data readable only with a key or pass code.
+Encryption makes your information readable only with a key or passcode.
 Password protection, while useful, is not as secure as encryption.
 Encryption can be enabled on a computer using software applications such as BitLocker or FileVault.

-Family Educational Rights and Privacy Act of 1974 – requires protection of student information.
+The Family Educational Rights and Privacy Act of 1974 that requires protection of student information.

-Health Insurance Portability and Accountability Act of 1996 – requires protection of health data; HITECH Act 2009 expanded HIPAA to include notification requirement.
+The Health Insurance Portability and Accountability Act of 1996 that requires protection of health information; HITECH Act 2009 expanded HIPAA to include notification requirement.

 Identity theft is the illegal use of another person’s identifying information in order to steal money or get other benefits.

-Payment Card Industry Data Security Standard – requirements for anyone accepting Credit Cards.
-See Merchant Services @ MIT to learn more.
+Payment Card Industry Data Security Standard – requirements for anyone accepting credit cards.
+Learn more.

-An email message that may look legitimate (e.g. from your bank) but is really a type of social engineering attempt to acquire sensitive information, such as user id and password.
-See Email and Web Safety.
+An email message that may look legitimate (e.g., from your bank) but is really a type of social engineering attempt to acquire sensitive information, such as user ID and password, or to infect the targeted computer with malware.

-PIRN is an MIT acronym, which is currently equivalent to “personal information” under Massachusetts 201 CMR §17, and is defined in the WISP as a person's first name and last name or first initial and last name in combination with any one or more of the following data elements that relate to such a person:
+PIRN is an MIT acronym, which is currently equivalent to “personal information” under Massachusetts 201 CMR §17, and is defined as a person's first name and last name or first initial and last name in combination with any one or more of the following information elements that relate to such a person:

-Redaction/redacting is the sanitizing (removal) of unnecessary information from a file to get rid of the sensitive or private parts.
-It is more than obsuring or hiding the information.
-Redaction can be done with electronic files using tools such as Identity Finder and Adobe Acrobat.
+Redaction is the process of sanitizing (removing) unnecessary information from a file to get rid of sensitive or private content.
+It is more than obscuring or hiding the information.
+Redaction can be done with electronic files using tools such as Spirion and Adobe Acrobat.
 It can be done with paper files as well by cutting out or blacking out the information so that it is illegible.
-More information can be found here.

 Software to assist with finding PIRN on laptops/desktops.